National Agrarian Party: Electioneering and Nazi influence

 According to Heinen, the PNA can be grouped into an "antisemitic [and] markedly right-wing" segment, alongside the LANC and the Citizen Bloc—but distinct from the more radical Iron Guard.
 The three parties had 9% of the vote in the July 1932 election, with the PNA itself at 3.64% (or 4% and 108,857 ballots, in Minuț's count).
-The leading candidates included Dragomir, Ghițescu, Gorun, Ioanid, Lupaș, Nemoianu, Scridon, Valjean, Sergiu Niță, I. C. Atanasiu, Dumitru Topciu, as well as the party leader and his brother Eugen Goga.
-Eight were elected, including Octavian Goga for Mureș, Ioanid for Mehedinți, Ghițescu for Teleorman, Pavel Cuciujna for Orhei, and Valjean for Romanați; Scridon also entered the Assembly by taking the second seat in Năsăud County, with 2,069 votes.
+The leading candidates included Dragomir, Ghițescu, Gorun, Ioanid, Lupaș, Nemoianu, Scridon, Topciu, Valjean, Sergiu Niță, I. C. Atanasiu, as well as the party leader and his brother Eugen Goga.
+Eight were elected, including Octavian Goga for Mureș, Ioanid for Mehedinți, Ghițescu for Teleorman, Pavel Guciujna for Orhei, and Valjean for Romanați; Scridon also entered the Assembly by taking the second seat in Năsăud County, with 2,069 votes.
 According to Netea's first-hand account, Goga's victory was hard-won: peasants rounded up to mock him during his campaign tour at Deda.

 Speaking for his party, Ghițescu accused Premier Vaida of having falsified the vote.
 The PNA chose not to compete in the by-elections of September, announcing that it was too caught up organizing its base.
 Vaida's paper, Gazeta Transilvaniei, ridiculed this decision, noting that Goga had been "shamed" and was not risking further embarrassment.
 The National Agrianists had by then cultivated a relationship with two other splinter groups of the classical parties: the Georgist Liberal Party and the Lupist Peasantists.
-It developed into a working alliance.
+It developed into a working alliance, though Valjean went public with his criticism of the Georgists' republican tendencies.
 Preparing for a foreseeable PNȚ downfall, the PNA held large-scale rallies announcing its preparedness for government.
 In April, at Caracal, Goga hinted that Carol was seriously considering forming a PNA cabinet.
 On June 26, addressing a crowd gathered outside Târgoviște, he announced his contempt for the PNȚ, describing its leader, Iuliu Maniu, as "responsible for all misfortunes that have fallen upon this country."
 In December 1933, Carol asked Vaida to step down, and the National Liberals took over, with Ion G. Duca at the helm.
 Duca then approached the PNA leadership to establish a coalition, conditioned on Goga toning down his nationalism; Goga refused.
 The PNA leader was also dissatisfied with the details of the offer, and in particular with Duca's history as an anti-Carlist.
 Discarding such mainstream arrangements, the PNA issued press releases referring to the Duca team as a clientele of the Jewry.